 Because energy recovery ventilators have a low frost threshold, frost control options are not necessary in many climates.
 The Low Ambient Kit is available for units installed where outdoor temperatures may drop below the frost threshold during the ERV operational hours.

 Filter Racks/ Filter Options

-Stand alone units come with return air filters standard, MERV 8, 11, or 13 filters can be ordered with the unit.
-Supply air filter racks can be added as an option with the same efficiency filter options.
+Indoor units come with intake air and exhaust air filter racks and filters standard, MERV 8, 11, or 13 filters can be ordered with the unit.

 Dirty Filter Switches